"exiv2 -eX" followed by "exiv2 -iX" produces invalid XMP metadata packet

-#10 Updated by Robin Mills over 3 years ago
+#10 Updated by Robin Mills almost 4 years ago

 How nice to hear from you.
 I hope you are well.
 I'm very pleased to say that your code is working perfectly.
 I can't recall anybody reporting any issue with it.